 With more domestic nonstop flights than any other U.S. city, Dallas is easy to reach from around the country.
-Over Labor Day, take your pick of a range of festivals and activities, including the Riverfront Jazz Festival, the State Fair of Texas, Dinos at the Dallas Zoo, and more.
-Outdoor lovers can walk through The Dallas Arboretum and Botanical Garden, while architecture fans can take an architectural walking tour through Dallas’ architecture districts.
-The Hilton Anatole is located in the city’s Design District features a spa, pool with lazy river, and an extensive art collection.
+Outdoor lovers can walk through the Dallas Arboretum and Botanical Garden, while architecture fans can take an architectural walking tour through Dallas’ architecture districts.
+The Hilton Anatole, located in the city’s design district, features a spa, a pool with lazy river, and an extensive art collection.

 Utah: Park City

-Get active in Vermont’s Green Mountains over Labor Day at the family-friendly Smugglers’ Notch Resort, known as “Smuggs,” in Jeffersonville.
-While it’s still warm, indulge in their four water playgrounds, make your way through a treetop obstacle course, hike the mountains, or play a round of disc golf.
+Get active in Vermont’s Green Mountains over Labor Day weekend at the family-friendly Smugglers’ Notch Resort, known as “Smuggs,” in Jeffersonville.
+While it’s still warm, indulge in the resort’s four water playgrounds, make your way through a treetop obstacle course, hike the mountains, or play a round of disc golf.
 Choose from a mix of condos to host groups of various sizes.
-Events over the weekend include the Burlington Farmers Market on August 31 and the weekly Monday Farmers Market.

 Washington: Cle Elum

 While the summer crowds are gone at Cle Elum’s Suncadia Resort, the property is still buzzing with activity.
-With an average temperature in the mid-70s, the weather is just right for outdoor fun like beer and bike tours, kayaking, horseback riding, hiking, fly-fishing, and more.
-You can also get in one last splash at the Nelson Farm Pool with a lazy river, splash pad, and whirlpool.
+With an average temperature in the mid-70s, the weather is just right for outdoor fun like beer and bike tours, kayaking, horseback riding, hiking, and fly-fishing.
+You can also get in one last splash at the Nelson Farm Pool, which has a lazy river, splash pad, and whirlpool.

 West Virginia: White Sulphur Springs

 Take a trip back in time at the historic Greenbrier Resort in West Virginia, a National Historic Landmark built in 1778.
-The resort, which has played host to many a president and celebrity, offers many amenities and activities to entertain all interests.
-Choose from golf courses, spa, gaming, and lots of upscale restaurants.
+The resort, which has played host to many a president and celebrity, offers a wide variety of amenities and activities to entertain all interests.
+Choose from golf courses, a spa, gaming, and lots of upscale restaurants.
 One important note: The resort is currently requiring temperature checks for guests.
 Expect to see coronavirus precautions like this and more around the country—it’s one of the ways hotels are changing forever.

-Labor Day is the perfect time to visit Jackson Hole, as the weather is still dry, the fall colors are changing, there’s active wildlife, and nearby National Parks are still open.
-The Snake River Sporting Club offers outdoor-lovers a mix of adventure, luxury, and solitude.
+Labor Day is the perfect time to visit Jackson Hole, as the weather is still dry, the fall colors are changing, there’s active wildlife, and nearby national parks are still open.
+The Snake River Sporting Club offers the perfect mix of adventure, luxury, and solitude.
 Visitors can book “tiny homes” with their own patio and fire pit.
 Want to keep the fun going all September and October long?
-Don’t miss the 15 best fall weekend getaways.
+Check out more of the best socially distanced weekend trips for fall.